Combining Machine Learning Classifiers for Stock Trading with Effective Feature Extraction: Real-time Stock Trading Strategy

-After preprocessing of the data we make a new column in the pipeline called ML and call the Machine learning function to fill it up for each and every stock for that given day.
-The parameters of the ML function is the universe and all the columns of the pipeline i.e. factors and labels that we calculated.
-Here is the part were we perform the factor reduction that was talked about earlier.
-This process is performed dynamically throughout the training process i.e. every single time we train the algorithm we only train it with the top 15 features using SelectKBest feature selection method.

-Figure~\ref{p2} illustrates our Ensemble learning model.
-Here four machine learning algorithm each give us a hypothesis which of each, give us an output.
-These four outputs are used for equal weighted ensembling to generate the final output.
-An initial problem that we faced while implementing ML algo is that whenever we tried to have 3 or more high complexity classifiers(SVM, ADABoost etc) along with the dynamic feature selection we use to run into TLE.
-But then we selected algorithms that has very small runtime usually around 2-3 seconds to test and train, which is a very important thing to have in a live trading algorithm.
+The figure \ref{ensemble} illustrates our Ensemble learning model.
+Here four machine learning algorithms each give us a hypothesis which each gives us an output.
+These four outputs are used for equal-weighted ensembling to generate the final output.
+An initial problem that we faced while implementing ML algo is that whenever we tried to have three or more high complexity classifiers(SVM, AdaBoost, etc.) along with the dynamic feature selection, we use to run into TLE.
+But then we selected algorithms that have very small runtime, usually around 2-3 seconds to test and train, which is a very important thing to have in a live trading algorithm.

-\section{Data processing}
+\chapter{Data Processing}